reslp/LFS-cazy-comparative/README.md

 This script will download the phylociraptor GitHub repository to `./phylogeny` and revert it to the version (based on git commits) that was used in the paper and it will download all assemblies used in the analysis.
 Additionally, it will copy the input files necessary to run phylociraptor from `./input-files/phylociraptor` so that the analysis is ready to go.

 To recreate phylogenomic results you should run phylociraptor commands in the following order.
-Mind you that this can take significant amount of time depending on you computational resources.
+Mind that this can take a significant amount of time depending on your computational resources.
 It is highly recommended to run this on HPC clusters only.
 The example commands here assume a SLURM submission system.

 **IMORTANT: All commands need to be run from within the `phylogeny/phylociraptor` directory.
-Snakemake and Singularity (see above) need to available**
+Snakemake and Singularity (see above) need to be available**

 1. Setup the phylogenomic analysis: